 From climate change to social justice, from education to health, we work closely with our clients to co-create engaging, clear, accessible and user-friendly data-rich visualisations that empower audiences, specialists and non-specialists, to see patterns, think systematically and make informed decisions about the biggest challenges we face as a society.

 InfoDesignLab’s design approach can be encapsulated by the word co-design.
 Through a human-centred, participatory and iterative process, we as designers build a deep and shared understanding with our clients of the nature of their data and the science that underpins it, as well as the assumptions, caveats, connections and challenges associated with it.
 Together, we explore and stress-test solutions, achieving a sense of joint ownership of the final product.

-From our extensive experience we have found the co-design and user-involvement approach is the only route to collective success when it comes to turning complex data into effective visual tools.
+From our extensive experience working closely with the science community, we have found the co-design and user-involvement approach is the only route to collective success when it comes to turning complex scientific data into effective visual tools for decision-making.

 Leadership and dedicated support is important for making sure the co-design process is positively accepted by the stakeholders involved in the process and for ensuring its smooth running.

 The legacy of such a way of working does not consist only in design deliverables and effective visualisations, but also in cultural changes and mind shifts within the organisations we collaborate with.